 Where parents'/volunteers' cars are used on school activities the school will notify parents/volunteers of their responsibilities for the safety of pupils, to maintain suitable insurance cover and to ensure their vehicle is roadworthy.
+Alongside documentation for the vehicle used to transport children, all staff and volunteers at Itchen Abbas Primary School must have a current DBS in place.
 Please see the section on transporting pupils in our Outdoor Education Policy.